hyungmogu/ctci/README.md

 This repository shows a summary of what Moe is doing / learning when he is not working.

 ## Goal
-- Undergo minimum of 10 interviews and reach the following average rating in system design by January 31st, 2019
+- Reach the following average rating in system design by January 31st, 2019
     - Problem Solving: 3.0/4
     - Communication: 3.5/4